HomeBlog

 AEO vs SEO: What's the Difference?

 Structure decides what AI systems extract.
-Aggarwal and colleagues at Princeton and Georgia Tech tested this directly.
-Their 2024 SIGKDD study found that adding statistics to content lifted AI visibility by 30 to 40%.
-Tables were extracted more often than prose.
+Researchers at Princeton and Georgia Tech tested this directly: content optimised with added statistics, quotations and cited sources was measurably more visible in generative engine responses.
+Structured, source-backed passages were extracted more often than plain prose.
 So formatting is not cosmetic.
 It changes citation odds.

 This is why answer engine optimisation sits beside SEO, not against it.
 SEO makes the page crawlable and indexed.
 AEO makes the passage quotable.
 One feeds the other.